Kenny Golladay

-Kenny Golladay (born November 3, 1993) is an American former professional football wide receiver.
-He has previously played in the National Football League (NFL) for the Detroit Lions and New York Giants.
+Kenny Golladay (born November 3, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Detroit Lions and New York Giants.
 He played college football for the North Dakota Fighting Hawks and Northern Illinois Huskies and was selected by the Lions in the third round of the 2017 NFL draft.
 He led the NFL in receiving touchdowns with the Lions in 2019.

 Early life

 Golladay attended and played high school football at Chicago's St. Rita High School.
 He earned first-team Blue Division All-Catholic League honors for his senior season.

 College career

 North Dakota

-Golladay began his collegiate career at North Dakota in 2012.
+Golladay began his collegiate career at the University of North Dakota in 2012.
 As a freshman, Golladay had 30 catches for 429 yards and a touchdown.
 In his sophomore season in 2013, Golladay had a breakout year with a team-high 69 catches for 884 yards and eight touchdowns.